ipdk-io/networking-recipe/docs/scripts/make-all.rst

   Build with ``-DCMAKE_BUILD_TYPE=Release``.
   The compiler settings will default to ``-O3 -DNDEBUG``.

-If no configuration is specified, the CMake listfile will default to ``RelWithDebInfo``.
+If no configuration is specified, the CMake listfile currently defaults to ``RelWithDebInfo``.
-This will probably be changed to ``Release`` in a future release.

 Environment variables
 =====================